intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

 Given that some plugins will consume more time in a low-performance guest VM, it is recommended to enable nested virtualization feature on the host.

-Firstly, check if the nested virtualization is enabled.
+First, check if the nested virtualization is enabled.
 If the file `/sys/module/kvm_intel/parameters/nested` show `Y` or `1`, it indicates that the feature is enabled.

 ```
 cat /sys/module/kvm_intel/parameters/nested